 Hockey pitches measure 91.4 x 55 metres – a little smaller than football pitches – and games have traditionally consisted of two halves of 35 minutes.
 However, a change in the regulations means that at major events, including the Rio 2016 Games, matches will be now disputed in four periods of 15 minutes, called quarters, with automatic 40-second time-outs each time the referee awards a penalty corner or a goal is scored.

-Players use a stick, generally made from carbon fibre, Kevlar and fibreglass (composed of 90%, 5% and 5% of each material, respectively).
-The stick weighs between 350 and 700 grams, and may not exceed 5 cm in diameter.
-The ball is made from plastic and cork, weighs around 160 g, and is 3 cm in diameter.
+Players use a stick, generally made from carbon fibre, Kevlar and fibreglass (composed of 90, five and five per cent of each material, respectively).
+The stick weighs between 350 and 700 grams, and may not exceed five centimetres in diameter.
+The ball is made from plastic and cork, weighs around 160g, and is three centimetres in diameter.

-Each team has 11 players, including the goalkeeper, who defends a goal 2.14m high and 3.66 m wide.
-The aim is to score as many goals as possible - although they are only valid if scored inside the shooting circle, which has a 14.63 m radius drawn from the middle of the end line towards the centre of the field.
+Each team has 11 players, including the goalkeeper, who defends a goal 2.14m high and 3.66m wide.
+The aim is to score as many goals as possible - although they are only valid if scored inside the shooting circle, which has a 14.63m radius drawn from the middle of the end line towards the centre of the field.

 Hockey competitions at the Olympic Games have the following format: the 12 participating countries in each event are divided into two groups of six, in which everyone faces each other.
 The two best teams in each group go through to the semi-finals.
 The winners play for gold, while the losers compete for bronze.

 In the semi-finals and finals, games that end up drawn after the regular length of play have an extension with two halves of seven and a half minutes, and whichever team scores first wins.
-If there is still a tie at the end of extra time, the match is decided by a penalty shootout of five shots per team.
-If the scores are still tied, the match is decided by sudden death penalties.
+If there is still a tie at the end of extra time, the match is decided by a penalty shoot-out of five shots per team.
+If the scores are still tied, the match is decided by sudden-death penalties.